Fetcham Park House: History

 UTG House, as it was then known, was sold in 1986 and renamed Fetcham Park House before being sold, with its contents, to local property investors The Wilky Group Ltd in 1999.

 Today

-Fetcham Park House is currently operated as serviced office space.
+Fetcham Park House is currently operated as a business centre providing flexible office space, meeting rooms and event spaces.

-In November 2011, Fetcham Park was launched as a luxurious wedding and events venue by Parallel Venues.
 The house is available for exclusive use during most weekends and public holidays throughout the year and is licensed for civil ceremonies.

+In popular culture

 The house featured in the 2013 film Diana, which chronicles the life of Diana, Princess of Wales.
-Its Salon and Drawing Room represented the Imperial Suite at the Paris Ritz.
+Its salon and drawing room represented the Imperial Suite at the Paris Ritz.